newrelic/infra-integrations-sdk/docs/v3tov4.md

 # Upgrading from GoSDK v3.x to GoSDK v4.x

-Support for older versions have been removed.
-Therefore, this new version is not compatible with the previous one.
+V4 of the GoSDK is not backward compatible with the previous versions of the GoSDK.
 This document describes the changes between versions and how to adapt an integration built with the GoSDK v3.x to the new one.

 The Go SDK v4 contains the following changes:

-* A new JSON schema version 4.
+* New Infrastructure Agent Integration JSON version 4.
 * Add support for dimensional metrics using the [Metrics API format][1].
 * New metric data types: `count` and `summary`.
 * Removed support for `RATE`, `PRATE` and `DELTA` metric types.
-* Local entities have been removed.
+* Removed distinction between remote and local entities.
 * Metrics, Events and Inventory can be attached either to Entities or an Integration.
 * Support for Go Modules
 * Removed support for protocols prior to v4.x.